A delicious vegan hot pot filled with hearty root vegetables and lentils. A deeply satisfying dinner that's perfect for a cold night.

 What is a vegan hot pot?

-My vegan hot pot contains lentils for protein and plenty of root vegetables for flavour, making this a perfect seasonal dish to make in winter.
+My vegan alternative contains lentils instead of meat for protein and plenty of root vegetables for flavour, making this a perfect seasonal dish to make in winter.

 How to make vegan Lancashire hot pot